 Improves sense of balance

-Helps supply blood to the spine and helps to eliminate toxins.
+Helps supply blood to the spine and eliminate toxins.

 Photo poses in different angles

 Work up to Eka Hasta Bhujasana.
 You must be able to lift your whole body up before continuing.
 It may help to place blocks under your hands to press into and assist in lifting your body.

 Keep the upper and lower spine lifted through the crown and firm your abdominals.

 Squeeze the thighs together and press through the feet to extend the legs.
 Keep the palms active.

 Be careful not to overstretch the shoulder joint by letting your chest sink through the arms.

 Be cautious of your low spine and release if you feel any strain or tension while rotating or lifting.

 - Mountain Climber Pose Flow